 Union dyes, such as Rit, Dylon, iDye.
-Union dyes contain both acid and direct dyes , the acid component usually wasted on cotton.
-In the case of Dye-Lishus® cotton, both are taken up.
-The fabrics, with treated and utreated, will show light and dark.
+Union dyes contain both acid and direct dyes , the acid component usually wasted on cotton, but in the case of Dye-Lishus® cotton, both are taken up.
+The fabrics, with treated and untreated cotton, will show light and dark.
 The light areas will have taken up just the direct, and the darker areas will have taken up both the acid and direct.

 How to dye it: